 Change of circumstance(s) What could happen before UC?
 What happens in a 'full service' UC area?
-Tax Credits (see also Change in employme nt status above) TC renewal Remain on TC See choice above On TC and change does not lead to a claim for a new 'legacy benefit' e.g. less income Remain on TC See choice above Sickness (see also Change in employment status above) On IR-ESA and fails Work Capability Assessment (WCA) iii Claim IB-JSA Claim UC (if claimant challenges WCA and wins, remains on UC) On IB-JSA and becomes sick Claim IR-ESA Claim UC Moving area / taking up a tenancy HB claimant moves into 'full service' area (different Local Authority) New claim for HB Claim UC HB claimant moves into 'full service' area (same Local Authority) Remain on HB See choice above On TC / IS / IR-ESA / IB-JSA and takes up a tenancy Claim HB Claim UC Other On IB-JSA and attends court / jury service Claim IS Claim UC On IB-JSA and remanded in custody Claim IS Claim UC iv On IS and ceases full time education Claim IB-JSA Claim UC Income and /or capital goes over different threshold Claim 'legacy benefit' (depending on income / capital rules) Claim UC (depending on income / capital rules) On contribution based JSA or ESA and believes entitled to IB-JSA or IR-ESA Claims IB-JSA or IR-ESA Claim UC (treated as a new claim)
+Tax Credits (see also Change in employme nt status and Change in family circumsta nces above) TC renewal Remain on TC See choice page 1 On TC and change does not lead to a claim for a new 'legacy benefit' e.g. less income Remain on TC See choice page 1 Sickness (see also Change in employment status above) On IR-ESA and fails Work Capability Assessment (WCA) iv Claim IB-JSA during mandatory reconsideration, IR-ESA pending appeal Claim UC.
+If claimant challenges WCA and wins, remains on UC.
+Or, claims IR-ESA during appeal.
+See note v On IB-JSA and becomes sick Claim IR-ESA Claim UC Moving area / taking up a tenancy HB claimant moves into 'full service' area (different Local Authority) New claim for HB Claim UC HB claimant moves into 'full service' area (same Local Authority) Remain on HB See choice page 1 vi On TC / IS / IR-ESA / IB-JSA and takes up a new tenancy for the first time Claim HB Claim UC Other On IB-JSA and attends court / jury service Claim IS Claim UC On IB-JSA and remanded in custody Claim IS Claim UC vii On IS and ceases full time education Claim IB-JSA Claim UC Income and / or capital goes over different threshold Claim 'legacy benefit' (depending on income / capital rules) Claim UC (depending on income / capital rules) On contribution based JSA or ESA and believes entitled to IB-JSA or IR-ESA Claim IB-JSA or IR-ESA Claim UC (treated as a new claim) Receives a benefit sanction Receives reduced/cut 'legacy benefit'.
+Claim hardship payment, check HB.
+No change. viii

-Swapping from 'legacy benefit' to claim UC - the choice is yours.
+Swapping from 'legacy benefit' to claim UC

-It is possible for those on 'legacy benefits' in a 'full service' area to choose to claim UC without a needing a change in circumstances.
-If so, UC 'full service' will contact benefit centres, local authorities and / or HM Revenue & Customs to stop the existing claim(s).
+It is possible for those on 'legacy benefits' in a 'full service' area to choose to claim UC without a change in circumstances.
+Some examples are indicated as a choice in the table.
+If so, UC 'full service' will contact benefit centres, local authorities and / or HM Revenue & Customs to stop the existing claim(s), but check this is done.
 Note the risk of gaps and delays in payment due to UC monthly payments in arrears and assessment periods.